Nikkei rises on hopes for European debt solution

 By Lisa Twaronite

-TOKYO, Oct 24 The Nikkei stock average rose more than 1 percent on Monday, shrugging off further yen strength and hits to production from Thailand's floods, after the weekend yielded signs of progress on a plan to contain the euro zone's sovereign debt crisis.
+TOKYO, Oct 24 The Nikkei stock average rose on Monday, shrugging off the shadow of yen appreciation and the continued impact of Thailand's floods, after the weekend yielded signs of progress on a plan to contain the euro zone's sovereign debt crisis.

 European Union leaders appeared closer on Sunday towards a plan to contain the euro zone's sovereign debt crisis, nearing agreement on bank recapitalisation and leveraging their regional rescue fund.